Jaco Pastorius: Awards and honors

 He has been called "arguably the most important and ground-breaking electric bassist in history" and "perhaps the most influential electric bassist today".

 William C. Banfield, director of Africana Studies, Music and Society at Berklee College, described Pastorius as one of the few original American virtuosos who defined a musical movement, in addition to Jimi Hendrix, Louis Armstrong, Thelonious Monk, Charlie Christian, Bud Powell, Charlie Parker, Dizzy Gillespie, John Coltrane, Sarah Vaughan, Bill Evans, Charles Mingus, and Wes Montgomery.

+A public park is named for, and dedicated to, Jaco in the city he grew up in, Oakland Park, Florida.